esplito/coding-notes/epicreact/react-performance/notes.md

 > Again, I want to mention that people can make the mistake of wrapping _everything_ in `React.memo` which can actually slow down your app in some cases and in all cases it makes your code more complex. - Dodds

 If you want to see why a component rendered, you can enable `"Record why each component rendered while profiling"` in `Profiler -> Settings -> Profiler`.
+When you have profiled something and click on a component you'll see "Why did this render?" and an explanation to why it was rendered.